Moreton Island is a tropical haven just off Brisbane and a Tangalooma day trip is a must-do when vacationing in Queensland, Australia.

 Exploring Brisbane’s early roots via the river

-Cruising down the Brisbane river you pass shipwrights, tug boats and giant tankers.
-The crew offer a commentary about the sights along the way, the most notable being Fort Lytton, a series of concrete bunkers, gun positions and earthworks dating back to the early days of the 20th century.
+Cruising down the Brisbane river you pass shipwrights, tug boats, and giant tankers.
+The crew offers commentary about the sights along the way, the most notable being Fort Lytton, a series of concrete bunkers, gun positions, and earthworks dating back to the early days of the 20th century.

 Moreton Island is one of Queensland’s great sandy islands

 As Moreton Island draws closer, large sandy dunes dominate the landscape.
-It’s a sand island, like Fraser Island further north and as teenagers we had field trips to study it’s ecosystems- and to go sand tobogganing, one of the island’s most popular excursions.
+It’s a sand island, like Fraser Island further north and as teenagers, we had field trips to study its ecosystems, and to go sand tobogganing, one of the island’s most popular excursions.
 Dubbed the desert safari, a large off-road transporter takes tourists to some of the tallest dunes where they ride down them on simple waxed pieces of board.
-It’s definitely a “must-do” if you’re physically capable.
+It’s definitely a “must-do” on a Tangalooma day trip if you’re physically capable – the dunes are like mountains.

 Tangalooma Island Resort

-Weaving through beach huts that date back to seventies we enter the Tangalooma Island Resort grounds.
-In the past the facilities were little more than sheds but it’s been 15 years since we last visited and now there’s a central bistro, bar and cafe, tour booking shops and a new pool and tennis courts.
-It’s not like a flash American resort; it’s more family oriented with suites and bungalows.
+Weaving through beach huts that date back to the seventies we enter the Tangalooma Island Resort grounds.
+In the past, the facilities were little more than sheds but it’s been 15 years since we last visited and now there’s a central bistro, bar and cafe, tour booking shops, and a new pool and tennis courts.
+It’s not like a flash American resort; it’s more family-oriented with suites and bungalows.

 Taking a Quad Bike Tour